HOW A COLD WAR «VOICE» EMBRACED TELEVISION AFTER UKRAINE’S ORANGE REVOLUTION

 Adrian Karmazyn,

-Expert of the Ukrainian Association for American Studies,
+Expert of the Ukrainian Association for American Studies, Voice of America Ukrainian Service Chief, 2005–2015, Washington, D.C., U.S.

 Abstract.
 In this research article, Adrian Karmazyn, a former Voice of America (VOA) Ukrainian Service Chief, presents highlights of audience research that was used to help the service adapt to changes in the Ukrainian media market and audience needs and preferences in the first decades of Ukrainian independence.
 Audience research indicated that besides strong coverage of U.S. and international news, Ukrainian listeners and viewers demanded more content relating to Ukraine and U.S.–Ukraine relations.